RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 The way is reordering works is as follows: The order in which the hosts generates the knobs is determined by the parameter's index, not by its id.
-The index, in turn, is determined by the order in which the parameters are added in the constructor of the plugin class.
-And is therefore independent from the order of the ids in our enum.
+The index, in turn, is determined by the order in which the parameters are added in the constructor of the plugin class and is therefore independent from the order of the ids in our enum.
 Maybe the enum becomes an unordered jumbled mess after a couple of updates but the user won't ever see any of that.